We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

-Ozempic is a glucagon-like peptide (GLP-1) medication that can help control type 2 diabetes and may help people lose weight.
-Other medications that work similarly, such as Mounjara and Saxenda, are available online from telehealth companies.
+Ozempic is a glucagon-like peptide (GLP-1) medication that can help people manage type 2 diabetes and lose weight.
+Other similar medications, such as Mounjaro and Saxenda, are available online from telehealth companies.

-Ozempic (semaglutide) is a once-weekly semaglutide injection that helps to manage blood glucose levels in people with type 2 diabetes.
-It is a glucagon-like peptide (GLP-1) medication that increases incretin hormone levels.
+Ozempic (semaglutide) is a once-weekly semaglutide injection that helps manage blood sugar levels in people with type 2 diabetes.
+It is a GLP-1 medication that increases incretin hormone levels.
 The enteroendocrine cells release these stomach hormones into the blood within minutes of eating, helping the body produce insulin.

 Ozempic also delays stomach emptying, reducing a person’s appetite and leading to weight loss.
-While the Food and Drug Administration (FDA) has not approved Ozempic for weight management, some healthcare professionals may prescribe it for this condition off-label.
+While the Food and Drug Administration (FDA) has not approved Ozempic for weight management, some healthcare professionals may prescribe it off-label for this condition.

 Currently, there is a shortage of Ozempic, which means people may find it difficult to purchase this medication.
 However, there are alternative options for both type 2 diabetes and weight management.